Wind Advisory issued for Northern Middlesex, Northern New London, Southern Middlesex by NWS - NewsBreak

 Winter Weather Advisory issued for Northern Litchfield, Southern Litchfield by NWS

-Effective: 2022-11-15 18:00:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Northern Litchfield; Southern Litchfield WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 6 PM THIS EVENING TO 10 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
-Total snow accumulations of 1 to 3 inches with up to 4 inches possible in higher terrain.
-Ice accumulations of up to one tenth of an inch. * WHERE...Northwestern Connecticut, the southern Berkshires, the Mid Hudson Valley, and portions of the eastern Catskills. * WHEN...From 6 PM Tuesday to 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Wednesday morning commute. * ADDITIONAL DETAILS...Precipitation will begin as snow, then transition to a wintry mix including freezing rain Tuesday night before ending as rain Wednesday.
+Effective: 2022-11-15 21:26:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Northern Litchfield; Southern Litchfield WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST WEDNESDAY * WHAT...Mixed precipitation.
+Total snow accumulations of 1 to 3 inches and ice accumulations of mainly up to one tenth of an inch, with up to two tenths of an inch in the mountains. * WHERE...Northwestern Connecticut, the southern Berkshires, the Mid Hudson Valley, and portions of the eastern Catskills. * WHEN...Through 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Wednesday morning commute. * ADDITIONAL DETAILS...Snow will transition to a wintry mix including freezing rain tonight, before ending as rain Wednesday.

 weather.gov

-Effective: 2022-11-15 19:00:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Eastern Franklin; Northern Worcester; Northwest Middlesex County; Western Franklin; Western Hampden; Western Hampshire WINTER WEATHER ADVISORY IN EFFECT FROM 7 PM THIS EVENING TO 10 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
-Total snow accumulations of up to two inches.
-Ice accumulations of a glaze to two tenths of an inch at or above elevations above 1000 ft. * WHERE...Portions of central, eastern and western Massachusetts. * WHEN...From 7 PM this evening to 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Wednesday morning commute.
+Effective: 2022-11-15 21:26:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Eastern Columbia; Eastern Dutchess; Eastern Greene; Eastern Ulster; Western Columbia; Western Dutchess; Western Greene; Western Ulster WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST WEDNESDAY * WHAT...Mixed precipitation.
+Total snow accumulations of 1 to 3 inches and ice accumulations of mainly up to one tenth of an inch, with up to two tenths of an inch in the mountains. * WHERE...Northwestern Connecticut, the southern Berkshires, the Mid Hudson Valley, and portions of the eastern Catskills. * WHEN...Through 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Wednesday morning commute. * ADDITIONAL DETAILS...Snow will transition to a wintry mix including freezing rain tonight, before ending as rain Wednesday.

 Comments / 0